 |Health & Physical Education||186||$27,195|

 |Teacher Education Grade Specific||158||$42,454|

 Online courses area a great option for busy, working students as well as for those who have scheduling conflicts and want to study on their own time.
 As time goes by, expect to see more and more online learning options become available.

-In 2018-2019, 3,023 students took at least one online class at University of Delaware.
-This is an increase from the 2,697 students who took online classes the previous year.
+In 2020-2021, 15,748 students took at least one online class at University of Delaware.
+This is a decrease from the 22,715 students who took online classes the previous year.